abdelkimo/or-tools/doc_sources/MANUAL/source/manual/ls/ls_operators.rst

       ls = s.MakeLocalSearchPhase(initial_solution, ls_params);
     }

-Notice how the LSN Operator is passed to the ``DecisionBuilder`` by means of the ``LocalSearchPhaseParameters``.
+Notice how the LS Operator is passed to the ``DecisionBuilder`` by means of the ``LocalSearchPhaseParameters``.

 We collect the best and last solution: